isabella232/nudm-hack/README.md

 We saved the important details for last!
 And these details are ones you need to follow.
 So get your erasers and don’t color outside the lines here.

-On Friday at 7 a.m., your hackathon project is due.
+On Friday at 7 a.m., your tech challenge project is due.
 Your final project should include a 5 - min demo of your project and your code.
 The code can be a link to your git repository or a zipfile.
 Make sure to also include a little information about the members of your team, including year in the program and anything else you would like for us to know about you.
-This should all be emailed to nudmhackathon@hs2solututions.com.
+This should all be emailed to nudmtechchallenge@hs2solututions.com.
 When is it due?
 Friday, March 2nd, 7 a.m.
 CST!
 The HS2 judges will then review the entries.
 By 10 a.m., we will notify the three finalists.
 On Friday from, 2 p.m. - 4 p.m., top finalists will present at the Norris University Center for Final Presentations.
 Winning team will be chosen by peers and judges.

 The first round of judging for the three finalists will be judged on the following: